Jerald of Galloway jerald

 Equestrian Designations

-*Special Deputy to the Society Equestrian Officer (Equestrian Marshal of the Field
+• Special Deputy to the Society Equestrian Officer Equestrian Marshal of the Field for ten years)

-A Riderless Horse Ceremony and Memorial Tournament will be held in Honor of Sir Jerald.
-July 25-27,2008.
-The Equestrian Championship at Summer Hunt on Saturday is now called the Sir Jerald Memorial Equestrian Championship. the Wake will be Saturday evening-come raise a glass in his memory!
+A Riderless Horse Ceremony and Memorial Tournament was held in Honor of Sir Jerald.
+The Equestrian Championship at Summer Hunt on Saturday is now called the Sir Jerald Memorial Equestrian Championship.

 A Tribute to Viscount Jerald of Galloway, KSCA